laurelch/laurelch/README.md

 - ⚡ Fun fact: ...
 -->

-- 🏙️ I'm a PhD student in Computer Science at Rutgers University, interested in computer graphics and physics-based simulation.
+- 🏙️ I'm a PhD candidate in Computer Science at Rutgers University, interested in computer graphics and physics-based simulation.

 - 🎨 I love drawing, painting, and design.
-I share my artwork on [Instagram](https://www.instagram.com/maverick.laurel/).
+I would love to connect via [Instagram](https://www.instagram.com/maverick.laurel/).

-- 🌲 I create interactive environments that heal and empower people, especially the disadvantaged ones.
+- 🌲 My mission is to create interactive environments that heal and empower people, especially the disadvantaged ones.

 - ⚡ Fun fact: I learn and speak 6 languages (English, Chinese, Japanese, French, Thai, Korean).